-Laws governing how much distance is required when passing a cyclist vary by State.
+Laws governing how much distance is required when passing a cyclist vary by state.
 Most states now have a law that requires “at least three feet” of clearance when passing a cyclist.
 Some states only require “a safe distance” while others get more specific.
-Pennsylvania for example requires “at least four feet”.
+Pennsylvania, New Jersey, and Massachusetts for example require “at least four feet”.

 The information contained below is gathered and maintained as best we can.
 If you are aware of anything different in your state, please let us know.
 Just send an e-mail to info@3FeetPlease.com and we’ll do the research and update our information.
 There are also many great cycling advocacy groups around the country that provide detailed information about cycling in their specific areas of the country.
 The League of American Bicyclists (around since 1880) is a wonderful source of all-things-bike.
 Bikelaw.com has a wealth of information regarding specific laws in specific States.
 FindLaw.com and Justia.com are also very helpful in finding an easy-to-read version of the law for most states.